International Innovative Education Program of the Year Award

 Kansas State is consistently ranked at the top in Princeton Review of U. S. university rankings as having top "Town-Gown" relationships.
 The OIP recognizes that this is due to the enthusiastic engagement efforts by the City of Manhattan and Usha Reddi.
 Her constant presence at so many OIP programming initiatives and activities, whether an International Coffee Hour, an International Alumni event, a lecture, a reception honoring an international delegation or visitor, it is a priority for her to make an appearance or stay for the entire event.
 Usha has done so much to elevate the level of international awareness in our community.

-The 2016 The Confucius Institute Headquarters
+2016 Awardee: The Confucius Institute Headquarters

 The 2016 Innovative Educator Program of the Year is awarded to The Confucius Institute Headquarters (Hanban) for its dedication in promoting Chinese language and culture in the United States and abroad with the worldwide establishment of Confucius Institutes.
 In 2012, Office of International Programs determined there were significant outside institutes/organizations that were adding value to efforts to globalize the K-State student body.
 This award was created then.